Hypergraph expanders from Cayley graphs: Introduction

 Expander graphs are now ubiquitous in both mathematics and computer science.
 The problem of explicitly constructing these highly connected sparse graphs has drawn the attention of researchers from across both disciplines, who have uncovered deep and surprising connections to topics as diverse as Kazhdan's property (T) and the Ramanujan conjecture.
 Their usefulness has been known to computer scientists for some time, who have applied them to complexity theory, derandomisation, coding theory, cryptography and more, but they are now seeing increasing use in disparate areas of mathematics.
 We refer the interested reader to the excellent surveys~\cite{HLW06} and~\cite{L12} for further information.

 Given these successes, there has been a strong push in recent years towards defining and constructing high-dimensional, or hypergraph, expanders.
 There has already been a great deal of interesting work in this area (see, for example, the survey~\cite{L14}), but much more remains to be done.
 In particular, there are only a small number of examples known which satisfy the strongest notions of expansion.
-In the bounded-degree case, there is essentially only one such construction~\cite{EK17, KKL16}, arising from the so-called Ramanujan complexes~\cite{LSV05}, defined in analogy to Ramanujan graphs~\cite{LPS88, M88} as finite quotients of certain affine buildings.
-The main result of this paper is a comparatively simple mechanism for constructing $3$-uniform expanders of low degree which satisfy most, and perhaps even all, of the expansion properties discussed in the literature.
+In the bounded-degree case, the standard examples are the Ramanujan complexes~\cite{LSV05}, defined in analogy to Ramanujan graphs~\cite{LPS88, M88} as finite quotients of certain affine buildings.
+These objects have remarkable properties, but can be somewhat difficult to analyse.
+The main result of this paper is a comparatively simple mechanism for constructing $3$-uniform expanders of low degree which satisfy many of the expansion properties discussed in the literature and which might prove interesting for further study.
 To say more, we first describe the mechanism.